BrianPaur/beat_bobby_flay/README.md

 1. pulls down data from wikipedia page
 2. formats data into excel
-3. pulls info from data set
+3. pulls stats from data set

 Things to work on